Athens, West Virginia

 Athens is a town in Mercer County, West Virginia, United States.
 The population was 944 at the 2020 census.
-It is part of the Bluefield, WV-VA micropolitan area which has a population of 107,578.
+It is part of the Bluefield micropolitan area which has a population of 107,578.
 Athens is the home of Concord University.

 History

-The community was named Concord; however, in 1896 another post office in Concord, Hampshire County, West Virginia was established and the town's name was changed to Athens after the Greek city and a center of learning.
+The community was named Concord; however, in 1896 another post office in Concord, Hampshire County, West Virginia was established and the town's name was changed to Athens after the Greek city and center of learning.
 The community incorporated as a town on August 6, 1906.

 Located near Athens is the Col. William Henderson French House, listed on the National Register of Historic Places in 1976.